doctor-paxmor/token-calculator/README.md

 3. Use the calculator to add/remove tokens as you play
 4. The app handles all the multiplication math automatically

-## Example

-Playing with Doubling Season in play:
-- Set up: 1/1 creature tokens + Doubling Season (×2 multiplier)
-- Create 1 token → App shows 2 tokens total
-- All counts saved automatically for the rest of the game

 ## Documentation

 **📖 [Complete Wiki Guide](https://github.com/doctor-paxmor/token-calculator/wiki)**